brodieG/r2c/README.md

     identical(unname(g.sum), g.sum.dt[['V1']])
     ## [1] TRUE

-This does something similar to `r2c`, recognizing the sum expression and using native code instead of R interpreted code, but without the need for adhoc compilation.
+This does something similar to `{r2c}`, recognizing the sum expression and using native code instead of R interpreted code, but without the need for ad hoc compilation.

-[`{collapse}`][4], takes a different approach by providing individual functions capable of computing statistics on groups:
+[`{collapse}`][4], takes a different approach by providing specialized functions to compute statistics on groups, and this allows it to be very fast:

     library(collapse)              # 1.8.6
     cg <- GRP(g)                   # pre-sort data